This content is available in other languages:

 - Book over the phone: 0800 28 29 26 (8am to 5pm, Monday to Friday).

-Book directly with your doctor, nurse, or healthcare provider if you are booking for tamariki under 13 years.
+Book directly with your doctor, nurse, or healthcare provider if you are booking for tamariki 10 years and under.

 You can search Healthpoint to see where Boostrix vaccines are given and find contact details to find out how much they charge.